 Rain gardens are designed to slow the velocity of stormwater runoff, control erosion and filter pollution.
 This project is an educational showcase and an example that can be followed in private yards.
 Rain gardens can be strategically placed on anyone’s property to absorb and filter stormwater pollution that runs off of impermeable surfaces, such as driveways and roofs.
 These native plantings not only protect water quality, but also provide habitat for a variety of pollinators, including bees, birds, butterflies and their larva, wasps, and other wildlife.
-And with less in lawn mow, carbon emissions are decreased.
+Plants are chosen to provide nutrition at different times of year.
+And with less lawn to mow, carbon emissions are decreased.

 The Lyme Pollinator Pathway (LPP) is an initiative of the Lyme SustainableCT Committee, which is appointed by the Lyme Board of Selectmen.
 The Lyme Land Trust is a member and supporter of the LPP.

-The project was made possible by a grant from the Eightmile River Wild and Scenic Coordination Committee.
+The project was made possible by a grant from the Eightmile River Wild and Scenic Coordinating Committee.